sagemath/trac_to_gh/Issue 830.md

 # Issue 830: SAGE does not install 'gphelp' for extended PARI/GP help

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/830

 Original creator: justin